Yin Yoga Melting Heart Pose and Yin Yoga Quarter Dog Pose with modifications

 blog post yin yoga melting heart quarter dog pose jennifer raye

-Melting heart is a backbend for the upper and mid back that helps to open the front of the body, shoulders, and the area around the heart.
+Melting heart is a backbend for the upper and mid back that helps open the front of the body, shoulders, and the area around the heart.

-Both melting heart and quarter dog pose target the meridians of the arms, upper chest, and back.
+Both the melting heart and quarter dog pose target the meridians of the arms, upper chest, and back.
 The Stomach, Spleen, Bladder, Lung, and Heart channels are all affected in these postures.

-To enter the posture start on all four’s.
+To enter the posture, start on all fours.
 Reach your hands and arms forward and drape your chest and head down toward the floor while keeping your hips above your knees.

 Yin Yoga Pose Melting Heart and Quarter Dog Modifications